Top 10 Bug Tracking Tools for Web Development Teams in 2026

 • Integrates with CI/CD pipelines and automation tools

-• Primarily designed for manual workflows, limited automation features
+• Primarily designed for overall test management

 • May require training for complex enterprise setups